 The system also learned about what the content, our customers are writing, is about, essentially by reading and semantically understanding it.
 This knowledge allows us to curate a personalized experience for every user, at every given time and place.

 This means that every user gets a different set of content every time they open an app, depending on what they did so far, what time it is and where they are right now.
-It’s like every of your customers gets their personal assistant – but much less creepy.
+It’s like each of your customers gets their personal assistant – but much less creepy.

 This also enables us to send notifications to single users based on certain criteria.
 This works without deploying beacon hardware or sending active push messages.
-If the system finds out that a user is in a situation in which it is highly likely that she or he will like a certain information, the system will send a notification to this specific user.
+If the system finds out that a user is in a situation in which it is highly likely that she or he will like certain information, the system will send a notification to this specific user.

-As far as we know, no other content management system (CMS) has ever made it possible to serve every single customer with a tailored experience for exactly this person and it is fully automatically.
+As far as we know, no other content management system (CMS) has ever made it possible to serve every single customer with a tailored experience for exactly this person and it is fully automatic.